This is one of the last suggested titles we are highlighting for One Read 2019. In January the reading panel will start narrowing down the list.

 Today’s suggested title is “Daring to Drive: A Saudi Woman’s Awakening” by Manal Sharif.
 This is Manal’s memoir about becoming an unintentional women’s rights leader in Saudi Arabia.
 She was born the year that fundamentalists took control of Mecca and was a religious radical in her teens.
 She managed to get a college education and then a job with a Saudi oil company but there was a problem — women were forbidden to drive.
 According to the nominator, this is “a wonderful memoir of a modern day hero struggling under a repressive regime.
 If there’s anything the world needs, it’s more everyday heroes.”

-In January, our One Read reading panel will begin the process of narrowing down the list of books nominated for our community-wide reading program.
-In the meantime, we are highlighting some of the suggested titles so you can see what other local readers are enjoying.
+In January, our One Read reading panel will begin narrowing down the list of books nominated for our community-wide reading program.
+In the meantime, we are highlighting just some of these suggested titles so you can see what other local readers are enjoying.

 The next One Read nomination we’ll be looking at is “Ordinary Grace” by William Kent Krueger.
 As one reader put, “this coming of age story follows a boy through a life-changing summer that shapes his life and his understanding of his family and neighbors.
 This would be a good choice for a community-wide read as it explores many topics: the haves vs. the have-nots in small town America, tension between whites and Native Americans, the power of music and death’s role in shaping the living.”